 George Washington’s Continental Army’s unexpected crossing of the icy Delaware River on Christmas night 1776 preceded its surprise attack against mercenary Hessian forces based in Trenton, New Jersey on the morning of December 26.
 Its stunning ‘against the odds’ victory became a pivotal moment in the American Revolution.

-As much as I love the Boss (that’s Springsteen not Jen, although I love her too – just in case she reads this, can’t be too careful), I can’t sing to save my life.
-There's another stereotype just bitten the dust.
+As much as I love music in general and the Boss (that’s Springsteen not Jen, although I love her too – just in case she reads this, can’t be too careful) in particular, I simply can’t sing to save my life.
+There's another ridiculous stereotype just bitten the dust - I'm Welsh and can't sing a note.
 I love a good curry and a few beers and going go see The City (Cardiff for the avoidance of any doubt), with my son and / or mates.
-Talk about taking the pain....
+Talk about still taking the pain....

 Ulysses S. Grant (1822 – 1885) led the Union troops in their final defeat of the Confederate forces outside of Richmond, Virginia, effectively ending the American Civil War in 1865.
 Despite being a mediocre cadet and later leaving the army to avoid being drummed out, Grant's career highlighted with siege and victory at Vicksburg.
 The strategically brilliant capture of the town on the banks of the Mississippi marked one of the turning points in the war.

-The kids still just about talk to me, so I must have done some things right as a dad (I now find that bribery rarely works any more).
+The kids still just about talk to me, albeit usually at birthdays and when they want something.
+But it suggests that I may have done some things right as a dad even though bribery rarely works any more sadly.
 I still haven’t worked out why Jen married me in the first place and I guess that I should probably show a bit more gratitude on occasions?

-I am passionate about working with people to get results.
+I am passionate about getting results.
 I like the tangible.
-I’m also passionate about my first cup of coffee in the morning (just discovered Jamaican Blue Mountain – wow!) and am at my real best when I’ve been awake for at least 30 minutes post caffeine.
+I’m also passionate about my first cup of coffee in the morning (proper, none of your instant stuff) and am at my real best when I’ve been awake for at least 30 minutes post caffeine.